-What is Cloud Workload Protection Platform (CWPP) Security?
+What Is Cloud Workload Protection Platform (CWPP)?

 Gartner initially coined the term “cloud workload protection platform” (CWPP), referring to security technology that protects hybrid and multi-cloud workloads including bare metal servers, virtual machines (VMs), containers, and serverless functions.
 CWPP solutions provide visibility into all cloud-based workloads regardless of their location or granularity.